DaveH355/clustered-shading/README.md

 Finding the xy index of the cluster is very simple.
 We have the screen coordinates of the fragment from`gl_FragCoord.xy`, we just need to divide by the tileSize.
 Again, this is the reverse of what the cluster compute shader does.

-## Troubleshooting
+## Common Problems

-If you are seeing flickering lights it could be either
+A common problem is flickering artifacts.
+This could be either:
 1. Your light is affecting fragments outside its defined radius.
 This causes uneven lighting.
 Try adding a range check to your attenuation.

 2. There are too many lights visible to a single cluster.
 Remember we hardcoded a max of 100 lights per cluster at any time.
-If this limit is hit, further lights will be ignored and they will become unpredictable.
+If this limit is hit, further intersecting lights will be ignored and their assignment will become unpredictable.
 This can happen at further out clusters, since the exponential division causes those clusters to be very large.

    **Solution:** Increase the light limit.
 The only cost is more GPU memory.
 You can also add a check in your lighting shader to output a warning color.